carina-studio/PixelViewer/PixelViewer/PrivacyPolicy.md

-﻿# Privacy Policy of PixelViewer
+# Privacy Policy of PixelViewer
 - Version: 1.0.
 - Update: 2021/6/13.

 This is the privacy policy of ```PixelViewer``` which you need to read before you using ```PixelViewer```.
-The privacy policy may be updated in the future and you can check it in the website of ```PixelViewer```.
+The privacy policy may be updated in the future and you can check it on the website of ```PixelViewer```.
 We assume that you have agreed this privacy policy once you start using ```PixelViewer```.

 ## Scope of Privacy Policy